-Award - Intended to cover the entire cost of attendance for four years at the University of Virginia plus coverage of the supplemental enrichment experiences
+The award for the Jefferson Scholarship and the Walentas Scholarship is intended to cover the entire cost of attendance for four years at the University of Virginia, plus coverage of supplemental enrichment experiences.

 - Institute for Leadership and Citizenship